Skip to main content

 #4 A child can choose which parent they would like to live with

 Any child that is under the age of 18 can not make a legal decision such as choosing to live with a specific parent.
-A child may express their feelings to live with a specific parent however, the court will decide what is best for that child.
+A child may express their feelings about living with a specific parent however, the court will decide what is best for that child.

 #5 Joint child custody in Texas is always an equal split